fergal92/pp1-car-maintenance/README.md

 -  Changed font-sizes instead to rem units instead of % and the hero image was not centered anymore - solved with changing div width.
 - changed hamburger icon to hand pointer when hovering over - https://stackoverflow.com/questions/3087975/how-to-change-the-cursor-into-a-hand-when-a-user-hovers-over-a-list-item
 - Struggled to get the maintenance page content to sit nicely in the middle of the page.
 Eventually got it working by changing the width property for the different media queries
+- Commit messages before mentor meeting 1 were bad practice.
+After the meeting the correct format was used

 ### Unfixed Bugs